Jannes Fittje

-Jannes Fittje (born 22 July 1999) is a German racing driver from Waltershausen and is currently driving in the 2019 Porsche Mobil 1 Supercup for Team Project 1 - Fach.
+Jannes Fittje (born 22 July 1999) is a German racing driver from Waltershausen.
+He is currently competing in ADAC GT4 Germany for W&S Motorsport.

 Career

-Karting

-Fittje enjoyed a successful karting career, winning in Germany and Europe.
-His first championship was in Germany at the age of 11 in 2011.

 ADAC Formula 4 Championship

 In 2015, Fittje made his single-seater debut in the ADAC F4 championship with Team Motopark.
 He finished the season 18th with 22 points.
 In 2016, Fittje got on the podium for the first time in his single seater career where he finished 3rd at Oschersleben.
 He had 2 more podiums that season, finishing the season 7th with 133 points.

 GP3

 In 2018 Fittje replaced David Beckmann at Jenzer for the final 5 races of the GP3 Season.
 Fittje finished the season with 0 points and his highest finished was 10th at Sochi.

 Porsche Supercup

 Fittje competed one race in the 2019 Porsche Mobil 1 Supercup for Team Project 1 - Fach in Spain where he recorded one point by finishing 16th.